 Instructions

-- Place the teabags in mugs (2 x teabags per mug), or in a teapot, and pour in the boiled water.
-If using loose-leaf, brew the tea in a teapot as you normally would and strain into the mugs when ready.
-Give the tea a stir and let it steep for a good 4 minutes, or until you have a very strong tea.
+- Place the teabags in the boiled water (2 x teabags per mug), or in the teapot.
+If using loose-leaf, brew the tea in a teapot as you normally would and strain into the mugs when ready.4 rooibos teabags

 - In the meantime, heat the milk.
 Don't boil it.
 The ideal temperature would be around 68℃/150℉.
-This will give you the best froth.
+This will give you the best froth.250 millilitre semi-skimmed or full fat milk

 - Start frothing the milk with your desired method until the milk has doubled in volume.
 See blog post for ideas on how to froth milk without an espresso machine.

-- Remove the teabags from the mugs, or if using a teapot, pour the tea into the mugs.
+- Remove the teabags from the mugs.
+If using a teapot, strain the tea into the mugs.
 We are using a 50/50 ratio of tea to milk, so don't go over the halfway line in the mugs to allow enough room for the milk.

 **Nutritional data disclaimer**